MistyCommunity/Documentation/src/content/coding/using-remote-commands/rest.md

 # {{title}}

 With the REST API, you can send commands to Misty from a REST client or browser.
+There is also a [Python wrapper](https://github.com/MistyCommunity/mistyPy) available for the Misty REST API.

 To [create skills](/onboarding/creating-skills/writing-skill) for Misty, you'll need to send commands to Misty and get data back from Misty.
-To send commands to Misty, you can call the REST or JavaScript APIs.
+To send commands to Misty, you can call the REST API.
 To get live updating data back from Misty, you'll need to use a [WebSocket connection](/onboarding/creating-skills/writing-skill/#websocket-connections).
 You can visit the [Misty Community GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills) for example skills.

 ## URL & Message Formats